 - 1/2 teaspoon baking soda

-- 1 teaspoon pumpin pie spice
+- 1 1/2 teaspoons pumpin pie spice

-- 1 cup pumpkin puree
+- 1 cup canned pumpkin puree

 - 1/4 cup canola oil or other neutral cooking oil

-- 1/2 cup brown sugar, loose (not packed)
+- 1/2 cup brown sugar packed

 - 1/2 cup unsweetened soy milk can use any plant-based milk

 - 1 teaspoon vanilla extract